shreyask3107/shreyask3107.github.io/_posts/2020-04-18-acad_resources.md

 tags:
   - academic resources
 ---
-### Compilation of resources I found useful while learning new topics.
+### A compilation of resources I found useful while learning new topics.

 I have listed them in the order I used it.
 Will keep on updating as and when I remember the resources I used.